How to Start a Coffee Trailer Successfully

 Buy a New Trailer

 A new coffee trailer can be ideal if you have specific requirements.
-New trailers that can increase your costs but offer a clean slate for you to realize your coffee dream.
+New trailers can increase your costs, but they also offer a clean slate to bring your coffee dream to life.

 Buy a Custom Trailer

-You might also want to buy a custom-made coffee trailer if you have specific needs for your coffee trailer.
-As would be expected, a customized design for your trailer can boost the price, but it would satisfy your needs or that of a local health or building department.
+You may also want to consider purchasing a custom-made coffee trailer if you have specific requirements for your coffee trailer.
+As would be expected, a customized design for your trailer can increase the price, but it will also satisfy the needs of a local health or building department.

 Lease a Trailer

 One way to reduce risk is to rent or lease a coffee trailer.
-This may be a good solution if you aren't sure about the upfront investment and want to try your hand at retail coffee without the high risk of a hefty investment.
-However, the availability of a coffee trailer for rent may be sparse – or few and far between.
+This may be a good solution if you're unsure about the upfront investment and want to try your hand at retail coffee without the high risk of a hefty investment.
+However, the availability of a coffee trailer for rent may be limited.
 Plus, the daily rental charge and insurance could be expensive.

 MUST READ: Things You Need for Your Coffee Trailer